StevenBlack/intl/readme.md

 <tbody>
 <tr>
 <td><strong>Use CPCURRENT() to reckon system code page information.</strong></td>
-<td><p>CPCURRENT() returns the code page setting (if any) in your vfp configuration file, or returns the current operating system code page.</p>
+<td><p>CPCURRENT() returns the code page setting (if any) in your VFP configuration file, or returns the current operating system code page.</p>
 <p><strong>Internationalization Gotcha:</strong> CPCURRENT() returns one of the following:</p></td>
 </tr>
 </tbody>
 </table>

-  - In vfp, the current operating system code page if the CODEPAGE configuration item isn't included in your configuration file.
+  - In VFP, the current operating system code page if the CODEPAGE configuration item isn't included in your configuration file.
 In previous versions of FoxPro, 0 is returned if the CODEPAGE configuration item isn't included in your configuration file.